Crisis Line

 About the Crisis Line

-The Vernon site of the Interior Crisis Line has provided free crisis support to our community and the BC interior since 1975.
+The Vernon site of the Interior Crisis Line has supplied free crisis support to our community and the BC interior since 1975.
 We offer 24/7 telephone support.
-You don’t need to be in crisis to reach out.
+You do not need to be in crisis to reach out.
 You are not alone.

 The crisis line program supports callers from within British Columbia via the following services: